henryzord/sphinxTutorial/README.md

     [this tutorial](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
     for a step-by-step tutorial.
 Make sure that you use the folder `docs` for the documentation!
 15. Run `make github` from the command line, and then commit/push changes to remote to verify if all is working properly.
-16. To generate pdfs with latex, install [MiKTex](https://miktex.org/) or other LaTeX tool.
+16. To generate pdfs with LaTeX, install [MiKTex](https://miktex.org/) or other LaTeX tool.
 It should add `pdflatex` automatically to your System's PATH variable.
 17. Create a new file, `generate_all.bat`, and add these lines: